rsfutch77/everdell_ai/README.md

 - Re-shuffling an empty deck in training mode
 - AI deciding which person to give the fool to (currently just picks the next player)
 - Also the ai does not handle checking for if the opponent already has a fool and might give them 2 fools
+- The crane currently only reduces the cost of resources starting with stone and any other resources if there is any leftover, the AI should be able to choose which of any of the resources to reduce

 AI Limitiations
 ---------------